Actindo-AG/Documentation/PIM/Operation/04_ManageView.md

 ![Product list](../../Assets/Screenshots/PIM/Products/List/Products.png "[Product list]")

-1. Click the *Variants* drop-down list at the top of the products list.
+1. Click the *Variants* drop-down list at the top of the product list.
   The options below are displayed:
   - **All products**: All products and their variants are displayed in the product list.
   - **Hide variants**: No variants are displayed in the product list.